-Section 51(1) (c) of the Act stipulates that the Authority shall monitor the use of spectrum so as to eliminate harmful interference.
-Among others, the access networks and broadcasting frequencies should be monitored for good quality.
+Section 51(1)(c) of the Act stipulates that the Authority shall monitor the use of spectrum so as to eliminate harmful interference.
+Among others, the broadcasting frequencies should be monitored for good quality.

 3.3 Protection of national interests